M&A Community logo

 Before an acquisition takes place, managers of acquiring companies must understand the reasons behind the acquisition.
 This may include gaining access to new markets, increasing development opportunities, or diversifying their product line.

-The executive team and outside consultants collaborate to develop a comprehensive mergers and acquisitions strategy.
-This involves establishing objectives for the prospective deal and identifying potential target companies that can help achieve those objectives.
+The executive team and external consultants collaborate to develop a comprehensive mergers-and-acquisitions strategy.
+This involves establishing objectives for the prospective deal and identifying potential target companies to help achieve them.

-It is critical at this stage to consider the current financial position of the acquiring company, market conditions, and future projections.
-These factors will impact the viability of the acquisition and the potential benefits that can be realized from it.
+It is critical at this stage to consider the acquiring company’s current financial position, market conditions, and future projections.
+These factors will impact the acquisition’s viability and the potential benefits that can be realized.

 2. Development of the search criteria